esesmuedgars/IdeaKit/README.md

 ### Introducing Swift Collections

-[Karoy Lorentey](https://twitter.com/lorentey) announced `Collections`, a new open-source package focused on extending the set of available Swift data structures, in his Swift blog [post](https://swift.org/blog/swift-collections).
+[Karoy Lorentey](https://twitter.com/lorentey) announced `Collections`, a new open-source package focused on extending the set of available Swift Standard Library data structures, in his Swift blog [post](https://swift.org/blog/swift-collections).
 Currently, available data structures are `Deque`, `OrderedSet`, and `OrderedDictionary`.

 ### Distributing your app for beta testing and releases